CosminMocanu97/dissertationBackend/README.md

 # dissertationBackend
-Backend for the dissertation thesis
+Backend for the dissertation thesis web app